-With a touch screen LCD and outstanding image quality, the Panasonic Lumix FX90 is a really nice camera for beginners.
+With a touch screen LCD and outstanding image quality, my Panasonic Lumix FX90 review shows this is a really nice camera for beginners.
 The FX90's autofocus and response times both work very well.
 The 3.0-inch LCD on the FX90 is a high-quality screen, and the option of having a touch screen with this camera makes it extremely easy to use.

 The FX90 has a lot of features that beginning photographers will like.
 There aren't a lot of manual setting options with this camera, but its image quality is strong enough that even intermediate-level photographers looking for a really thin model will want to test the FX90.

-The overall image quality with the Lumix FX90 is perhaps its best feature.
+My Panasonic FX90 review showed that the overall image quality with this model is perhaps its best feature.
 Photos are well exposed in all types of light, including with flash photos.
 Moving subjects don't cause many problems in outdoor photos, as shutter lag is minimal.
 Colors are bright and accurate in all types of photos.

 When shooting extreme close-up photos, the FX90's autofocus can struggle a little bit to capture a sharp focus, so you'll want to be sure to shoot in macro mode.
 With other types of photos, the FX90's autofocus is extremely sharp, and it results in great photos.

 I thought the flash unit on this camera tended to fire more a bit more often than it should, creating some glare spots and slightly overexposed photos.
 If you're in a situation where the flash isn't needed, you may have to manually turn it off to keep it from firing.

 If you'd like to try some of the FX90's special effects, Panasonic included quite a few options for slightly adjusting the look of your images.
 The FX90 offers a cosmetic mode -- which is great for shooting well exposed portraits -- as well as several color modes, including natural, vivid, cool, warm, sepia, and black and white.